runvnc/pubsub/README.md

 # Overlay Networks

-Applications may choose their own conventions for creating peer networks and ensuring efficient and reliable delivery of messages, so long as they use the three commands as specified.
+Applications may choose their own conventions for creating peer networks and ensuring efficient, reliable, and secure delivery of messages, so long as they use the three commands as specified.